Summary

 Designer Brands runs 550 Designer Shoe Warehouse stores (92% of sales from U.S. and Canada retail outlets including Shoe Warehouse, with 8% ordered through online direct channels, for Q2 2022FY), while Caleres (formerly Brown Shoe) operates 1,000 Famous Footwear retail locations (60% of Q2 2022FY sales) and 13 e-commerce websites (40% of sales).
 While both market popular brand-name shoes manufactured by other suppliers, each company is heavily involved in the design, production and distribution of their own footwear, sometimes under license agreement.

 What's fascinating to me is each runs a slightly different business model, but with almost identical returns and profit margins.
 For example, final income over the last 12 months ran at a 5% margin on sales for Designer Brands and 6.6% for Caleres.
 These results are lower than many peers that manufacture product, then wholesale to mass merchandisers, on top of running a branded retail footprint like Nike, Skechers (SKX), or Crocs (CROX).
-I have drawn a 5-year graph of margins below including a number of other peers and competitors from Genesco and Weyco to Boot Barn (BOOT), Shoe Carnival (SCVL), Steven Madden (SHOO), Deckers Outdoor (DECK), and new to the scene On Holding AG (ONON).
+I have drawn a 5-year graph below contrasting margins at a number of other peers and competitors from Genesco and Weyco to Boot Barn (BOOT), Shoe Carnival (SCVL), Steven Madden (SHOO), Deckers Outdoor (DECK), and new to the scene On Holding AG (ONON).

 The lower than industry margin average means Wall Street values them as higher-risk choices, usually with reduced multiples on fundamental operations.
 However, today's inexpensive pricing for both seems excessive to me and other investors, somewhat proven out by upward sloping price patterns during 2022.
 Despite a weakening economy and equity selling in peer names like Nike and Crocs, Caleres and Designer Brands are producing total return gains this year.